What is Annual Recurring Revenue?

 Some metrics that will directly affect ARR calculations include annual customer revenue, add-on purchases, product upgrades, product downgrades, and cancellations.

-Apart from quantifying a business’s growth, ARR can be used to evaluate the success of a business model.
-This metric evaluates only the revenue obtained from subscriptions; hence SaaS business owners can use it to determine whether a subscription model is successful or not.
-Secondly, ARR can be incorporated in complex calculations to project a business’s future revenues.
+Apart from quantifying a business’s growth, ARR can be used to evaluate the success of a subscription model, because it evaluates only the revenue obtained from subscriptions.
+ARR can also be incorporated in complex calculations to project a business’s future revenues.

 How can you increase ARR?